 The courts have long had the power to take pensions into account when dividing up the matrimonial assets.

 How the values of pensions should be shared between spouses can be typically handled in three different ways:

-Pension Offsetting This is where a Court or Arbitrator can decide to allow one person to keep their pension and award the other a greater share of the other capital.
-For example, the family home.
-However, one drawback to this can mean the non-pension owning person receives a greater share of the marital assets up-front, but at the expense of retirement security later on.
+This is where one person keeps their pension, and in return the other receives a greater share of the remaining capital, for example by receiving a larger part of the family home.
+One drawback with this arrangement is that whilst the non-pension owning person receives a greater share of the marital assets up-front, they do so at the expense of retirement security later on.

 Pension Attachment Order (formerly known as Pension ‘Earmarking’)